 As mentioned above, a great first step is to let your customers give honest feedback, not just to you, but also to other potential buyers.
 Nigel Berman of www.nigelsecostore.com suggests that you should add customer reviews to your site: "The power of unbiased reviews from other customers is undeniable.
 New reviews also add extra content to your site, which can help search rankings."

-Mike Taylor of www.dream-racer.com recommends the use of quality video.
+Mike Taylor of Excitim recommends the use of quality video.
 He started hosting on YouTube but found that once his visitors went there, they often got distracted and clicked onto other videos.
-Now he uses a specialist site to host the videos and that problem has gone away, but the benefit remains.
+Now he hosts videos on his own site and that problem has gone away.
 Lesser-known services such as www.vimeo.com are worth a look.

 Experiment with social networking sites such as Twitter, recommends Emma-Jane Dyer of www.sportiesonline.com.
 The principle is simple: connect with customers, find shared interests and publish a bit about your social activity to help foster a closer relationship.